**Aug 08 2014 update: click on The Fix! to jump right down to the work-around, discovered after this article was originally published

 which begins the download of

-5) Login to the appliance when you're done configuring it, and simply use the Update tab's "Check Updates" button, and let 'er rip.
+, and simply use the Update tab's "Check Updates" button, and let 'er rip.
 When prompted to reboot the appliance, do it.
 You're done!

 Download ESXi 5.5 Update 1 and the other vSphere Update 1a pieces to get your home lab started